Dion Fortune's "Mystical Meditations on the Collects"

 10 Message for the week beginning 8th March 2020

 The Collect for this week asks: ‘…..pour into our hearts that most excellent gift of Charity…’

-Dion Fortune comments that the word 'Charity' is translated as 'Love' in the Revised version of the New Testament.
-Perhaps, though, a better translation of Charity is 'Compassion.'
-The word 'Passion' is used everywhere these days to indicate fervour, excitement, single-mindedness, zeal and maybe even fanaticism - and behind all of these is the implication that we are pursuing our 'passion' irrespective of others.
+Dion Fortune comments that the word 'Charity' is translated as 'Love' in the Revised version of the New Testament but that perhaps a better translation of Charity might be 'Compassion.'

 Keynote: We shine with reflected light